gotson/komga-website/website/docs/guides/kobo.md

 The Kobo Sync Komga API uses a dedicated set of endpoints which require an API key to be accessed.
 Users can generate API keys from the _Account Settings_ page.
 Make sure to write down the generated key, as it won't be shown afterwards.

 If you have multiple Kobo devices, it is recommended to use a different API key for each.

+### Kepubify

+Komga uses [Kepubify](https://pgaskin.net/kepubify/) to automatically convert EPUB books to KEPUB when the Kobo requests a file.

+Kepubify is bundled on the following distributions:
+- Windows app
+- macOS app
+- Docker amd64
+- Docker arm64
+- Docker arm

+When using the `jar`, you will need to configure the path to `kepubify` or `kepubify.exe` from the _Server Settings_.

 ### Setup Kobo